JohannesSchwenzer/Simulation-und-multikriterielle-Optimierung-des-PV-Ausbaupotentials/README.md

 Please note that this project was for my master's thesis at a german civil project, where german was the language used in presenting the results and publications.
 Therefore this repository is in german as well.

-Die vorliegenden Skripte dienen der Evaluierung des Photovoltaikpotentials als integrativer Bestandteil des Konzepts zur regenerativen Energieversorgung im Stadtquartier Rüsdorfer Kamp, Schleswig Holstein.
+Das Repository dient der Evaluierung des Photovoltaikpotentials als integrativer Bestandteil des Konzepts zur regenerativen Energieversorgung im Stadtquartier Rüsdorfer Kamp, Schleswig Holstein.
 Untersucht wurde der optimale Ausbaugrad im Hinblick auf Netzdienlichkeit, Emmissionsreduktion und wirtschaftlicher